Felony Possession of Marijuana

 Possible Defenses for Felony Marijuana Possession in Texas

 You may be overwhelmed when learning about your charges and possible penalties.
 However, the statutory penalties may not be the only route you take.
-With a skilled attorney on your side, you may be able to formulate a strong defense.
+With a skilled Houston criminal defense attorney on your side, you may be able to formulate a strong defense.
 No defense is 100 percent effective.
-However the following are some defenses that may help reduce or dismiss your charges.
+However, The Benken Law Firm can utilize the following defenses that may help reduce or dismiss your charges.

 - Invalid search warrant;